sidedishdev/public/packages/core/README.md

-# Integrations Captain Core
+# IntegrationsCaptain Core

-This package allows you to easily integrate with the Integrations Captain store.
+Server side function to easily implement a store.

+This is mostly done to create safe sessions for your users.

 Please refer to the [docs](https://integrationscaptain.mintlify.app/) for detailed instructions.